88-degrees/Book-of-Changes/appendix01s2.md

 all within a hundred lî:' -- it startles the distant and frightens the near.

-'He will be like the sincere worshipper, who is not startled into letting go his ladle and cup of sacrificial spirits:'--he makes his appearance, and maintains his ancestral temple and the altars of the spirits of the land and grain, as presiding at all sacrifices.
+'**He will be like the sincere worshipper, who is not startled into letting go his ladle and cup of sacrificial spirits:**' -- he makes his appearance, and maintains his ancestral temple and the altars of the spirits of the land and grain, as presiding at all sacrifices.

 <a name="fr_176"></a>[LII](#fn_176).

-1. Kăn denotes stopping or resting;--resting when it is the time to rest, and acting when it is the time to act.
+1. [**Gèn ䷳**](e889aegen.md) denotes stopping or resting; -- resting when it is the time to rest, and acting when it is the time to act.
 When one's movements and restings all take place at the proper time for them, his way (of proceeding) is brilliant and intelligent.

 2. Resting in one's resting-point is resting in one's proper place.
 The upper and lower (lines of the hexagram) exactly correspond to each other, but are without any interaction; hence it is said that '(the subject of the hexagram) has no consciousness of self; that when he walks in his courtyard, he does not see (any of) the persons in it; and that there will be no error.'